1. thinkSPAIN

-Even with the government trying to make housing more affordable, the Spanish property market is still expected to rise throughout 2025.
+Even with the government trying to make housing more affordable, the Spanish property market continued to rise throughout 2025 and remains under upward pressure as Spain moves into 2026.
 This is because there's high demand for property but not enough supply, especially in popular coastal areas where new construction is slow.
-So, if you're thinking of buying, it's worth acting sooner rather than later as prices are still on the increase.
+So, buyers may wish to factor in current price trends when planning their purchase.
 But whether you're buying to live in or rent out, the recent updates in Spanish property law will be of great interest.

 The rental market in Spain has undergone notable changes for 2025 to foster a more balanced and sustainable sector.
 One of the most prominent updates in the property rental law is the extension of contract duration.
 Previously, contracts were typically limited to three years, but as of 2025, landlords can offer agreements up to five years, with tenants having the option to renew for an additional five-year period.
 This change aims to provide increased stability for both parties, reducing the frequency of contract renewals and associated uncertainties.